 2.(1) To be considered for admission to this course an applicant must have the degree of Bachelor of Music with honours or Bachelor of Arts with honours of this University, or equivalent as recognised by the Board.

-(2) An applicant for the course in composition must undergo a portfolio review and interview.
+(2) An applicant for the course in composition or musicology must Pass a portfolio review and interview.

-(3) An applicant for the course in performance must pass an audition.
+(3) An applicant for the course in performance must pass an audition and interview.

-(4) The arrangements for the portfolio review and interview or audition, including the nature, duration and timing, are determined by the Head of the School of Music.
+(4) The arrangements for the portfolio review and interview or audition, including the nature, duration and timing, are determined by the Head of the Conservatorium of Music.

 (a)(i) for the course in composition present for examination a portfolio consisting of a composition or group of compositions which show(s) advanced technical accomplishment and imaginative resource, and an 8000 to 10,000 word thesis on a topic related to one or aspects of the portfolio; or